markclare1992/markclare1992.github.io/_posts/2018-11-7-penalty_code.md

 	<a href="/assets/images/second_conversion_graph.jpeg"><img src="/assets/images/second_conversion_graph.jpeg"></a>
 </figure>

 With ggplot2 it's fairly easy to quickly improve the aesthetics of a graph.
-I like using a five-thirty-eight style theme from here https://github.com/KieranHunt/dpi-algorithms-r/blob/master/fte-theme.R
+I like using a five-thirty-eight style theme from [**here**](https://github.com/KieranHunt/dpi-algorithms-r/blob/master/fte-theme.R).
 Adding titles, axis labels and a horizontal line on the x axis creates the final graph.

 ``` r